rex-makusia/devpollinate/content/_index.md

 ## 🚀 Featured Projects

-- **🔹 Cloud Data Platform (In Progress)** – Building a data warehouse for business analytics utilizing cloud solutions.
+- **🔹 Data Warehouse (In Progress)** – Building a data warehouse for business analytics utilizing solutions.
-- **🔹 Postilion Host Cloning Automation (Completed)** – Scaling financial transaction environments with automated provisioning.
+- **🔹 Server Cloning Automation (Completed)** – Automated the server cloning process and with return value of time.
-- **🔹 Continuous Delivery for Puppet (Completed)** – Automating infrastructure deployments for reliability and speed.
+- **🔹 Continuous Delivery for Puppet (Completed)** – Automated deployments with canary approach.

 ---